derekjwilliams/stepping-stone-puzzle/README.md

 ### State

-Manange the state of the game, should include easy ability to UNDO and the ability to read a previous game.
+Manange the state of the game, should include easy ability to undo and the ability to read a previous game.

 Will likely start with [Recoil](https://recoiljs.org) since it seems to provide what we need.
 However, [XState](https://xstate.js.org) definitely has some strengths, including the fact that it uses the [SCXML notation](https://www.w3.org/TR/scxml/).
 It may be worth doing a version of each to compare and contrast the developer experience.